-Jeff Rasmussen, PhD – WRF Distinguished Investigator
+Jeff Rasmussen, PhD – Associate Professor

-image-left Jeff grew up in Ithaca, NY and received a BS in Computational Biology from Brown University.
+Jeff grew up in Ithaca, NY and received a BS in Computational Biology from Brown University.
 Jeff then joined Alexander Rudensky’s group at the University of Washington in Seattle, where he studied the development of regulatory T cells as a post-bac.
 Jeff continued his interest in developmental biology as an MCB graduate student and ARCS scholar in Jim Priess’ lab at the Fred Hutchinson Cancer Research Center, where he discovered novel mechanisms of epithelial tube formation in C. elegans embryos.
+As a postdoc in Alvaro Sagasti’s lab at UCLA, he focused on how sensory axons in the skin remodel in the face of a constantly changing tissue environment.
+His postdoctoral studies were supported by the Jane Coffin Childs Memorial Fund and a K99/R00 award.
+Outside of lab, he enjoys running – for exercise and to keep up with his kids.

 Affiliate member: ISCRM | Diabetes Research Center | Cancer Consortium